-The exact reasons why this happens aren’t entirely clear, but researchers have proposed a few different explanations.
+The exact reasons this happens aren’t entirely clear, but researchers have proposed a few different explanations.

 The Anchor-and-Adjustment Hypothesis

 According to this theory, people often come up with initial anchor points on their own, often based on their own best guess, and then attempt to adjust from there.
-The problem is that the subsequent adjustments simply aren’t large enough, which then leads to inaccurate or poor judgments.
+The problem is that the subsequent adjustments simply aren’t large enough, leading to inaccurate or poor judgments.

 While this theory explains how anchors are formed when people come up with them on their own, another explanation is needed to explain why this effect happens when the initial information is provided by an outside source.